simonm3/mproxy/readme.md

 ======

 This enables http requests via rotating proxies that are automatically replaced if blocked.
-AWS proxies cost less than 1c/hour/proxy OR one can use an existing NordVPN account It can easily be adapted to other cloud or VPN providers
+AWS proxies cost less than 1c/hour/proxy OR one can use an existing NordVPN account (NOTE I have not tested the NordVPN code so may need to be adapted to work!).

+It can easily be adapted to other cloud or VPN providers

 Installation